Continual Learning of Multi-modal Dynamics with External Memory: Related Work

 \section{Related Work}

-\paragraph{State Space Models.} There exists a considerable body of work on Bayesian versions of SSMs that employ Gaussian Process as transition kernels \cite{ialongo2019overcoming} and perform variational inference.
-Another vein of work named Recurrent SSMs \cite{hafner2019planet, hafner2020dreamer} models the transition dynamics as RNN that map a state to the next time step deterministically while admitting a random state variable from the previous time step as input and feeding its output to the distribution of this variable at the subsequent time step.
+\paragraph{State Space Models.} There exists a considerable body of work on Bayesian versions of SSMs that employ Gaussian Process as transition kernels \citep{ialongo2019overcoming} and perform variational inference.
+Another vein of work named Recurrent SSMs \citep{hafner2019planet, hafner2020dreamer} models the transition dynamics as RNN that map a state to the next time step deterministically while admitting a random state variable from the previous time step as input and feeding its output to the distribution of this variable at the subsequent time step.

-\paragraph{Attention and Memory in Neural Nets.} Neural Turing Machines \cite{graves2014neural} are the first examples of attention-based neural episodic memory use with external updates.
-Attentive Neural Process \cite{kim2018attentive} employs an attention network to build a neural stochastic process that is consistent over observed predictions.
-Evidential Turing Process \cite{kandemir2022evidential} maintains an external memory that learns to feed a Dirichlet prior on class distribution with informative concentration parameters inferred during minibatch training updates.
+\paragraph{Attention and Memory in Neural Nets.} Neural Turing Machines \citep{graves2014neural} are the first examples of attention-based neural episodic memory use with external updates.
+Attentive Neural Process \citep{kim2018attentive} employs an attention network to build a neural stochastic process that is consistent over observed predictions.
+Evidential Turing Process \citep{kandemir2022evidential} maintains an external memory that learns to feed a Dirichlet prior on class distribution with informative concentration parameters inferred during minibatch training updates.

-\paragraph{Continual Learning} is an instance of meta learning \cite{finn2017maml} where new tasks are introduced one at a time and a base model is expected to learn the newest task without forgetting the previous ones.
-Early approaches to CL such as EWC \cite{kirkpatrick2017overcoming} transfer knowledge by the transfer of either deterministic parameters or their inferred distribution using Fisher information.
-VCL \cite{nguyen2018variational} improves on EWC with a more comprehensive inference scheme and an additional feedback channel via a core set of most characteristic observations of past tasks.
-Generalized VCL \cite{loo2021generalized} maximizes the same ELBO as VCL but using $\beta$-VAE to prevent the training instability caused by the dominance of the KL-divergence term.
+\paragraph{Continual Learning} is an instance of meta-learning \citep{finn2017maml} where new tasks are introduced one at a time and a base model is expected to learn the newest task without forgetting the previous ones.
+Early approaches to CL such as EWC \citep{kirkpatrick2017overcoming} transfer knowledge by the transfer of either deterministic parameters or their inferred distribution using Fisher information.
+VCL \citep{nguyen2018variational} improves on EWC with a more comprehensive inference scheme.
+Generalized VCL \citep{loo2021generalized} maximizes the same ELBO as VCL but uses $\beta$-VAE to prevent the training instability caused by the dominance of the KL-divergence term.
 We do not use $\beta$-VAE since our setup does not have this problem.